manavsehgal/opentheme/_posts/blog/2014-12-1-starter-post.md

 To embed a YouTube video you just need to copy the unique video id at the end of the video url.
 OpenTheme takes care of the rest!

-{% include embed-youtube.html video="62E4FJTwSuc" %}
+{% include embed-youtube.html video="eRsGyueVLvQ" %}

 ### References